-In addition to the machine datum, the machine tool builder can also define an additional machine-based position as a machine reference point.
+In addition to the machine datum, the machine tool builder can also define an additional machine-based position as a machine reference point (machine preset).

-For each axis, the machine tool builder defines the distance between the machine reference point and the machine datum.
+For each axis, the machine tool builder defines the distance between the machine preset and the machine datum.